 -We devoted this day to visiting all of the living history attractions that Williamsburg is known for.
 We started the morning at Colonial Williamsburg.
 Tickets range from $20 – $45 for adults and grant you access to two on-site museums, 40 historic buildings, trade re-enactments, gardens, and free parking.
 Tickets are required to enter the historic sites and engage with the live programming, but are not needed to walk around the grounds, which is how we choose to explore Colonial Williamsburg.

-– We then checked out Historic Jamestowne, which is the original site of the Jamestown colony – the first permanent English settlement in the Americas.
+– We then checked out Historic Jamestowne, which is the original site of the Jamestown colony – the first successful, permanent English settlement in the Americas.
 While you’re there, be sure to check out the Jamestown Glasshouse where you can watch glass blowers create beautiful pieces as they would have 400 years ago.

 Exploring the Historic Jamestown settlement, is also an option.
 Both Jamestown locations offer a glimpse into early colonial life via artifact museums, costumed interpreters, recreations of the settlement grounds, building ruins, and so much more.
 Each also have their own entrance fees.
 Pro tip: If you have a National Park Pass, you’ll receive a discounted rate to Historic Jamestown.